InceptionNeXt: When Inception Meets ConvNeXt: Introduction

-It is still unclear how to speed up large-kernel CNNs while preserving their performance.
+This poses a challenging problem: How to speed up large-kernel CNNs while preserving their performance?
 In this paper, we aim to address this issue by building upon ConvNeXt as our baseline and improving the depthwise convolution module.
-Our initial finding suggests that not all input channels need to undergo the computationally expensive depthwise convolution operation \cite{shufflenet_v2}, as demonstrated by our preliminary experiment results (see Table \ref{tab:pre_exp}).
-Therefore, we propose to leave some channels unaltered and process only a portion of the channels with the depthwise convolution operation.
-Next, we propose to decompose large kernel of depthwise convolution into several groups of small kernels with Inception style \cite{inception_v1, inception_v3, inception_v4}.
-Specifically, for the processing channels, $1/3$ of channels are conducted with kernel of $3\times3$, $1/3$ are with $1\times k$ while the remaining $1/3$ are with $k \times 1$.
+Through our preliminary experiments based on ConvNeXt (see Table \ref{tab:pre_exp}), we find that not all input channels need to undergo the computationally expensive depthwise convolution operation \cite{shufflenet_v2}.
+Accordingly, we propose to leave some channels unaltered and process only a portion of the channels with the depthwise convolution operation.
+Next, we propose to decompose large kernel of depthwise convolution into several groups of small kernels in Inception style \cite{inception_v1, inception_v3, inception_v4}.
+Specifically, for the processing channels, $1/3$ of channels are conducted with kernel of $3\times3$, another $1/3$ are with $1\times k$, and the remaining $1/3$ are with $k \times 1$.
 With this new simple and cheap operator, termed as ``\textit{Inception depthwise convolution}", our built model \textit{\modelname{}} achieves a much better trade-off between accuracy and speed.
 For example, as shown in Figure \ref{fig:first_figure}, \modelname{}-T achieves higher accuracy than ConvNeXt-T while enjoying $1.6 \times$ speedup of training throughput similar to ResNet-50.

 The contributions of this paper are two-fold.
-Firstly, we propose Inception depthwise convolution which decomposes the expensive depthwise convolution into three convolution branches with small kernel sizes as well as a branch of identity mapping.
-Secondly, extensive experiments on image classification and semantic segmentation show the our model \modelname{} achieves a better speed-accuracy trade-off compared with ConvNeXt.
-We hope \modelname{} can serve as a new CNN baseline to speed up the research of neural architecture design.
+Firstly, we identify the speed bottleneck of ConvNeXt as shown in Figure \ref{fig:first_figure}.
+To solve this speed bottleneck while keeping accuracy, we propose Inception depthwise convolution which decomposes the expensive depthwise convolution into three convolution branches with small kernel sizes as well as a branch of identity mapping.
+Secondly, extensive experiments on image classification and semantic segmentation show a better speed-accuracy trade-off of our model \modelname{} than ConvNeXt.
+We hope that \modelname{} can serve as a new CNN baseline to speed up the research of neural architecture design.